liguyano/Myrepository/README.md

 * `setIncludeHand` will autoly replace the *.c* file in the resposity let them include the parament
 * `addC` means add the .c file to the *Project.urject* now the name of this file was unchange able use the *','* to spilt
 * `addH ` same as `addC ` just this add the .h file
-* `addD` means add dependent package, the name was the package name saved in the res.xml. use the ',' to spilt , auto add the dependent attribute in the res.xml
+* `use` means add dependent package, the name was the package name saved in the res.xml. use the ',' to spilt , auto add the dependent attribute in the res.xml ,this command used to name `addD`